 Experience the stark, barren landscapes of Lower Mustang dotted with Tibetan Buddhist cultural attractions on treks around Jomsom.
 Altitudes on this trek are not too high, and flying between Pokhara and Jomsom speeds up the journey.
 This is an ideal trip for trekkers who don’t have much time, or who would rather not do a very strenuous trek.

-This three-day trek starts just a short drive from Kathmandu city, on the edge of the valley rim.
-It passes through small farming villages, where you can experience the lifestyle of local people, along with lush green forests, ancient temples and terraced farmland.
+This Balthali Village Trek is a short drive from Kathmandu, on the edge of the Kathmandu Valley rim.
+It passes through small farming villages, where you can experience the lifestyle of local people, along with lush green forests, ancient temples, and terraced farmland.
 Add to this the stunning snowy peaks visible in the distance, and this is the perfect introduction to trekking in the Himalayas!